 Choose litter boxes in a variety of sizes and shapes and arrange them around your home at strategic locations so your cat is never blocked from the box by another pet.
 If you don’t have a large space, you can even buy a piece of furniture that hides litter boxes in plain sight.

 Most importantly, you need to clean those litter boxes every day.
-While cleaning the box is no one’s idea of a good time, it can help you avoid a variety of behavioral problems and help your cat know she’s loved!
+While cleaning the box is no one’s idea of a good time, it can help you avoid a variety of problems and help your cat know she’s loved!

 A Life-Long Commitment…